How do you clean a sauna? A wooden sauna bench with towels and a cleaning brush, ready for maintenance and relaxation.

 Neglecting Ventilation

-Ventilation might be the most underrated but important aspect of sauna maintenance.
-Check sauna stones for cracks or chips that can affect performance.
+Ventilation may be the most underrated yet important aspect of sauna maintenance.
+Check sauna stones for cracks or chips that could affect performance.

-Replace any broken stones as soon as possible to maintain a sauna’s high level of performance.
-Educating users on how to properly maintain stone and understand the ventilation needs is important for long-term safety.
+Replace any damaged stones promptly to maintain the sauna’s high level of performance.
+Educating users on proper stone maintenance and understanding ventilation needs is important for long-term safety.

-Routine inspections during cleaning can put you in touch with issues developing in advance.
-By documenting any imperfections, this serves as a valuable guide for any subsequent maintenance.
+Routine inspections during cleaning can help you identify developing issues early.
+Documenting any imperfections provides a valuable guide for future maintenance.

 Cleaning Sauna Heaters and Stones